UkiDLucas/book-genomics-easy-as-pi/en/Spark.md

-# Running Jupyter Scala on Spark
+# Jupyter Scala on Spark

 [TOC]